·6 min read

 Step 1: Create your account

 Go to watzlink.com and create a free account.
-The free plan includes 100 messages per month — enough to test and build your first chatbot without a credit card.
+The free plan includes 1,000 monthly conversations — enough to test and build your first chatbot without a credit card.

 Step 2: Connect your WhatsApp number